OverviewKey FactsSymptomsTypesCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careLiving withComplicationsFAQsReferences

 • Avoid sharing of needles

-• Do not get tattoos or body piercings in an unsterilised environment.
+• Do not get tattoos or body piercings in an unsterilized environment.
 Also, make sure the instruments are properly sterilized and needles are not shared.

-• Get vaccinated.
-It is recommended that all infants and high risk individuals like healthcare providers and rescue personnel should be vaccinated against hepatitis B. There is no vaccine for hepatitis C.
+It is recommended that all infants and high-risk individuals like healthcare providers and rescue personnel should be vaccinated against hepatitis B.

 Specialist To Visit

-A general practitioner can evaluate causes of liver abnormalities and refer to the following specialists for assessment:
+A general practitioner can evaluate the causes of liver abnormalities and refer to the following specialists for further assessment and treatment:

 • Gastroenterologist